SpitSwapula/GultraKill/README.md

 Slide Hopping can be performed by starting a slide then jumping shortly after.
 On Sanctuary, looking behind where you are sliding before jumping will yield greater velocity.

 Dash Hopping can be performed by jumping mid-dash, sending you a great distance.

+# Credits
+An overwhelming majority of this code is written by the lovely Katsu (Especially the beautiful holos and the algebraic functions relating to hit detection and grazing shots.
+Oh and the entirety of the movement script.)

+Slam Storage, Dash Jumping, and Dash rebalance done by GoldenFlare

+WhitelistBlacklist, coinpunt tech, and momentum imparted tossing done by the lovely Heckteck

+Antispam by Runic

+minor miscellanious tweaks to coin values done by the lovely Omni, Myself, Gamerweed69 and GoldenFlare

+Thank the FUCK out of you <3